mattdknapp/reformation-js/README.md

 | `value` | The new value of the field. |
 | `event` | The original event that triggered the change. |

+## A Note On validator
+AJV is an extremely rich library and has the ability to customize it's behavior.
+An example of this would be the ability to add [your own custom formats](https://github.com/epoberezkin/ajv#api-addformat).
+To prevent you from having to chose between Reformation and AJV we allow you to bring your own.
+If you don't wish to bother though, don't worry.
+Reformation packs it's own AJV and has you covered!

 # JSON Schema interpretation

 ## JSON Schema Keywords